iiasa/Condor_run_R/configuring.md

 IIASA GLOBIOM developers can start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R` which is adapted to the Limpopo cluster.
 Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
 For more information, see the GLOBIOM wiki [here](https://github.com/iiasa/GLOBIOM/wiki/Running-scenarios-in-parallel-on-Limpopo#configuration).

+## First test your workload and configuration

+When your workload is untested, try first with a small number of [`JOBS`](#jobs).
+Things that work on your local machine may need some adjustment before they work on an execute point.
+The configuration will need some tweaking to bundle up all the needed code and input and return the output correctly.

+**:point_right:Tip:** once you are confident that your jobs run without error, consider adding the [`JOB_RELEASES`](#job_releases) setting to your configuration.
+Setting it somewhere in the 2 to 4 range makes the run gracefully handle transient errors — such as a network outage or the execute point on which a job runs going down or running out of disk or memory —  by retrying failed jobs a few times: in case of transient errors, typically only a few jobs will fail and these are likely to succeed on being retried.
+This can save a lot of time compared to analyzing the problem, manually resubmitting the failed jobs, and combining their output with that of the prior partially successful run.

 ## Path handling

 Several configuration parameters specify paths to files or directories. **Use only `/`** as directory separator in path values.
 Paths are relative to the current working directory unless otherwise indicated in the description of the configuration parameter.
 Things are easiest to configure when you use the root of the file tree of your project as current working directory when submitting.
 This root will typically be the directory where you cloned/checked-out the repository holding your project files.